FaR-Team/patch-notes/_posts/2025-09-10-KTA-Is-A-Side-Gig.md

 + Resized the restart invisible button to be the entire width of the screen.
 + Reworked the UI for a cleaner look, replacing legacy elements (We weren't even using TMPro???).
 + Added an animation to the loading text.
++ Bumped unity version to 2022.3.62f1
++ Now the world is double sided.